Realizing temporal graphs from fastest travel times: Introduction

 The above results provide a fairly complete picture of the parameterized computational complexity of \deltaExact\ with respect to structural parameters of the underlying graph which measure ``tree-likeness''.
 To obtain our results, we prove several properties of fastest temporal paths, which may be of independent interest.

-Due to space constraints, proofs of results marked with $\star$ are (partially) deferred to the Appendix.

 \subparagraph{Related work.} Graph realization problems on static graphs have been studied since the 1960s.
 We provide an overview of the literature in the introduction.
 To the best of our knowledge, we are the first to consider graph realization problems in the temporal setting.
-However, many other connectivity-related problems have been studied in the temporal setting~\cite{Mertzios-transitivity21,Akrida-explorer-21,enright2021deleting,MolterRZ21,klobas2023interference,deligkas2022optimizing,erlebach2021temporal,Flu+19a,Zsc+19,CasteigtsCS22,FuchsleMNR22}, most of which are much more complex and computationally harder than their non-temporal counterparts, and some of which do not even have a non-temporal counterpart.
+Very recently, Erlebach et al.~\cite{ErlebachMW-SAND24} have built upon our results and, among others, studied the case where edges might appear more than once in each period.
+Many other connectivity-related problems have been studied in the temporal setting~\cite{Mertzios-transitivity21,Akrida-explorer-21,enright2021deleting,MolterRZ21,klobas2023interference,deligkas2022optimizing,erlebach2021temporal,Flu+19a,Zsc+19,CasteigtsCS22,FuchsleMNR22}, most of which are much more complex and computationally harder than their non-temporal counterparts, and some of which do not even have a non-temporal counterpart.

 There are some problem settings that share similarities with ours, which we discuss now in more detail.